nielsenjared/nielsenjared.github.io/content/blog/illusions-competence-humility/index.md

 > Beware--a common illusion of competence is to continue practicing a technique you know, simply because it’s easy and it feels good to successfully solve problems.

-What is the best way to practice?
+Okay, so what is the best way to practice?

 Testing.